 Pro tip: Dress in layers, bring a waterproof jacket and sturdy walking shoes.
 A warm hat and scarf will also help if winds come off the River Lee!

-👉 For more tips about this time of year, check out our guide to visiting Ireland in March
+👉 For more tips and events happening this time of year, check out our complete guide to visiting Ireland in March

 ✔ Parade theme: “Marsh, Myth & Magic” — expect vibrant floats, community groups and performers celebrating Cork’s creativity